 ABNT Ecolabel (Brazil)

-Brazil's recognised environmental certification; it ensures that wallpapers meet strict eco-friendly standards, including sustainable sourcing of materials, non-toxic adhesives, and low VOC emissions.
+Brazil's recognised environmental certification; it ensures that wallpapers meet strict eco-friendly standards, including sustainable sourcing, non-toxic adhesives, and low VOC emissions.
 For more info click here.

 Green Label (Israel)